codemancers/create-component/README.md

 1. clone the repo
 2. Create Figma access token
-3. In the test repos package.json in devDependencies add "create-component": "file:/local_repo_path"
+3. In the test repo's package.json in devDependencies add "create-component": "file:/local_repo_path"
 4. run `npm i` in the test repo
-5. for first time when the package is executed, it asks for figma_access token, please enter token, it will be stored locally for future use.
+5. For the first time when the package is executed, it asks for figma_access token; please enter the token, it will be stored locally for future use.

-## command to create a component in a project repo
+## Command to create a component in a project repo

 npx create-component --figma-link="link" --name=CardComponent

-### agrs
+### Args

-1. --figma-link: pass figma_link of the component
+1. --figma-link: pass figma_link of the component (required)
-2. --name: name of the component (optional, default will be the name of the node in figma design)
+2. --name: name of the component (optional, default will be the name of the node in Figma design)

+> **Note:** The framework (React, Vue, Angular, etc.) and file extension (js/ts) are auto-detected based on your project's dependencies and config files.
+No need to specify them manually.

 ## Figma to Code (Figma design rules)